 And there you have it!

 100 different ways that you can save money when traveling.
-With the world truly being a blank canvas, it’s time to get out there, seek for adventure and explore it all any way you can!
+With the world truly being a blank canvas, it’s time to create your bucket list, get out there, seek adventure and explore it all any way you can!